Red Hot Poker, Torch Lily, Tritoma

 Concerns: Plants need a winter mulch in USDA Zones 5 and 6.
 Avoid water settling on the crown and freezing during the winter.

-Apparently, the Kniphofia uvaria did not survive the winter.
-Maybe I will find more plantsin the spring of 2018 and give them another shot.
+The Kniphofia uvaria did not survive the winter.
+Maybe I will find more plants at some point and give them another shot.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated.
 You can check out the links below for further reading.